 1. Create care packages

-The National Alliance to End Homelessness reported that on one given night in January 2015, 564,708 individuals and families experienced homelessness in America.
+The Homelessness Partnering Secretariat (HPS) has regularly used the estimate that between 150,000 and 300,000 individuals experience homelessness in Canada each year.
 But you can make a difference in your own community.
 Consider making care packages that include vital resources like multivitamins, tissues, and toothpaste.
 You can start a fundraiser to help collect the funds needed to purchase the essentials.
 Invite community members to join you in assembling the care packages; it can serve as a lesson in gratitude.

 2. Help local animals